Kessel ties NHL ironman record, Vegas tops Leafs | Globalnews.ca

-LAS VEGAS (AP) — Phil Kessel matched the NHL record for consecutive games played, Chandler Stephenson scored the go-ahead goal early in the third period and the Vegas Golden Knights defeated the Toronto Maple Leafs 3-1 on Monday night.
+LAS VEGAS (AP) — Phil Kessel matched the NHL record for consecutive games played, Chandler Stephenson scored the go-ahead goal early in the third period and the Vegas Golden Knights defeated the Toronto Maple Leafs 3-1 on Monday.

 Logan Thompson made 23 saves for the Golden Knights.
-Stephenson’s goal 42 seconds into the third gave Vegas a 2-1 lead and held up for his 15th career game-winner.
+Stephenson’s goal 42 seconds into the third gave Vegas a 2-1 lead and held up for his 15th career game-winner — and second in three games.

 Nicolas Roy and Michael Amadio each scored their first of the season for the Golden Knights.

-Kessel tied defenseman Keith Yandle’s ironman record by playing in his 989th straight game.
+Kessel tied defenceman Keith Yandle’s ironman record by playing in his 989th straight game.
 The 17-year veteran is set to break the mark Tuesday at San Jose.

 Yandle’s streak began in 2009 and ended in March last season.
 Kessel’s streak started in November 2009.